hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 Organization owners can use a team's settings page to add and remove users from the team.

 To add a user, enter their username in the "Username" text field (located under the "Add a New Team Member" header) and click the "Add member" button.
-(You must know the user's TFE username; users cannot be added using email addresses or other personal information.)
+(You must know the user's exact username; users cannot be added using email addresses or other personal information.)

 To remove a user, click the "🗑" (trash can) button by their entry in the member list.